-(4) No prosecution for an offence under this section shall be instituted against any person unless the Bribery Commissioner has given such person an opportunity to show cause why he should not be prosecuted for such offence and he has failed to show cause or the cause shown by him is unsatisfactory in the opinion of such Commissioner.

-(5) For the purposes of this section, where [§ 9, Law 38 of 1974.]. a spouse or unmarried child under the age of eighteen years of a person has or had acquired any property movable or immovable on or after March 1, 1954, it shall be presumed until the contrary is proved that such property was acquired by such person aforesaid and not by such spouse or unmarried child, as the case may be.

-(6) In any prosecution for an offence [§12,9of 1980.] under this section a certificate from the Chief Valuer with regard to the value of any immovable property or the cost of construction of any building on such property shall be sufficient proof of such value and cost of construction unless and until the contrary is proved.
+- (4) No prosecution for an offence under this section shall be instituted against any person unless the Commission has given such person an opportunity to show cause why he should not be prosecuted for such offence and he has failed to show cause or the cause shown by him unsatisfactory in the opinion of such Commission. - (5) For the purposes of this section, where a spouse or unmarried child under the age of eighteen years of a person has or had acquired any property movable or immovable on or after March 1, 1954, it shall be presumed until the contrary is proved that such property was acquired by such person aforesaid and not by such spouse or unmarried child, as the case may be. - (6) In any prosecution for an offence under this section a certificate from the Chief Value with regard to the value of any immovable property or the cost of construction of any building on such property shall be sufficient proof of such value and cost of construction unless and until the contrary is proved.

-In this subsection, " Chief Valuer " means the Chief Valuer of the Government, and includes any Senior Assistant Valuer, or Valuer of the Government Assistant Valuation Department.
+In this subsection, 'Chief Value' means the Chief Value of the Government, and includes any Senior Assistant Value, or Assistant Value of the Government Valuation Department.

-(7) For the purpose of this section " a [§ 12, 9 of person " shall mean any person whomsoever, whether or not such person can be shown to have been concerned with any act referred to in section 18 or section 20 or whether or not he is a public servant within the meaning of this Act.
+(7) For the purpose of this section 'a person' shall mean any person whomsoever, whether or not such person can be shown to have been concerned with any act referred to in section 18 or section 20 or whether or not he is public officer within the meaning of this Act.